Randy Arozarena Player Props: Rays vs. Rangers

 Randy Arozarena At The Plate

-- In 40.3% of his games this season, Arozarena has driven in at least one run.
-In nine of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Arozarena has picked up an RBI in 39.7% of his games this season, with more than one RBI in 14.3% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 32 of 62 games this year, and more than once 8 times.
+- He has scored in 33 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.